Mortgage Calculators for Expats

 Will the calculations be any different if you’re buying an overseas property?

-If you’re buying a property outside of the UK, you’ll need a specialist overseas mortgage.
-Calculations for maximum loan amounts and monthly repayments are different as a result, with many different factors and variables affecting your final application.
-For example, mortgages in Spain will often attract a variable rate rather than a fixed rate.
+If you’re buying a property outside the UK, you’ll need a specialist overseas mortgage.
+Calculations for maximum loan amounts and monthly repayments are different, with many factors and variables affecting your final application.
+For example, mortgages in Spain often attract a variable rate rather than a fixed rate.

 Get matched with an expat mortgage specialist

-Our free, no-obligation broker matching service can help put you in touch with an expat mortgage specialist.
-Call us on 0808 189 2301 or make an enquiry here so we can connect you.
+Our free, no-obligation broker matching service can help you contact an expat mortgage specialist.
+Call us on 0330 818 7026 or make an enquiry here so we can connect you.